Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection: Concluding Remarks

 \section{Concluding Remarks}

-This work introduces a practical and realistic threat model, Fake Data Injection, for adversarial attacks on stochastic bandits.
-In contrast to prior models that assume per-round, unbounded reward perturbations, our framework captures real-world constraints such as bounded feedback, limited injection capability, and the attacker's inability to modify genuine user data.
-Within this model, we develop a suite of effective attack strategies that successfully manipulate both UCB and TS algorithms using only sublinear-cost injections.
-Our theoretical analysis and experimental results demonstrate that even sparse, bounded fake interactions can significantly bias stochastic bandit algorithms.
+This work introduces \emph{Fake Data Injection}, a practical threat model for adversarial attacks on stochastic bandits.
+Unlike prior models that allow per-round, unbounded reward perturbations, our framework reflects realistic constraints, including bounded feedback, limited injection capability, and the attacker's inability to modify genuine user data.
+Under this model, we develop effective attack strategies that manipulate bandit learners using only sublinear-cost injections.
+Both theory and experiments show that even sparse, bounded fake interactions can significantly bias stochastic bandit algorithms.
+Our analytical tools, such as the Suppression Lemma, further reveal a broader vulnerability pattern in sequential decision-making systems.
+These results expose a gap between classical robustness guarantees and the practical security of online learning under realistic feedback constraints.

-Despite these results, several limitations remain and open avenues for future work.
-We assume a passive learner that processes all feedback without defense, which may not hold in robust or adversarial-aware systems.
-Our work also focuses on stochastic bandits; extending to contextual or reinforcement learning settings remains an open challenge.
-Additionally, real-world attackers may face detection risks or adaptive filtering by the system—scenarios not captured in our current framework.
-Future work should explore defense mechanisms such as anomaly detection or arm-level auditing, and investigate the dynamic interplay between attackers and adaptive learners.
-Addressing these limitations will be crucial for building secure online learning systems in adversarial environments.
+Despite these results, several limitations still remain.
+We study a passive learner that processes all feedback without defense, whereas robust systems may use filtering or auditing.
+We also focus on stochastic bandits; extending the framework to contextual bandits or reinforcement learning remains open.
+In addition, real-world attackers may face detection risks or adaptive filtering, which our current model does not capture.
+Future work should investigate defenses such as anomaly detection and arm-level auditing, as well as the dynamic interaction between attackers and adaptive learners.